Moov-Organization/Moov-Documentation/docs/whitepaper/index.md

 1. The Car agent navigates to the specified pick-up location and waits for a specified period of time.
 If either agent fails to appear within the specified time period, the other party can lodge a Dispute by notifying the Ride Manager, in which case the ride proceeds directly to ride resolution.
 2. If both agents arrive in a timely manner, the Car takes the Rider to the specified drop off location.
 At any point during this process, either agent can lodge a Dispute if unsatisfactory conditions are met.
 Again, lodging a Dispute immediately ends the ride and enters the ride resolution stage.
 3. When the Car arrives at the designated drop-off location, it sends a signed notification to the Ride Manager indicating that the ride is complete.
 If no Dispute has been lodged by the Car, this notification is an acceptance of transaction.
-4. The Ride Manager then prompts the Rider for accceptance of transaction.
+4. The Ride Manager then prompts the Rider for acceptance of transaction.
 5. The Rider responds with a signed Dispute notice or signed acceptance notice.
 If the Rider does not respond with a signed notice within a one day period, the Ride Manager treats the Rider as having accepted the ride (smart contract will note the timeout timestamps instead of referring to Rider signed notification).
 Ride resolution then begins.

 #### Ride Resolution

 > @todo definition? image?

-1. The smart contract immediatly distributes fees owed to both the Ride Manager and Matchmaker service providers.
+1. The smart contract immediately distributes fees owed to both the Ride Manager and Matchmaker service providers.

 For no Disputes lodged (both agents accept the ride):

 2. The smart contract immediately dispenses fare to the Car and closes the ride transaction via the Blockchain.
 The ride is complete.

 For presence of one or more Disputes lodged:

 2. The smart contract notes the dispute in the Blockchain by updating state.
 This state transition defers responsibility of designating distribution of fare to the Ride Manager.
 3. The Ride Manager now conducts an investigation into the Dispute(s).
 This investigation may occur through a human agency depending on the Ride manager's dispute handling policy, and therefore fare may rest on the blockchain for some time until the investigation concludes.
 4. The Ride Manager completes the investigation and indicates to the smart contract how distribution of fare should occur, exacting a smart contract-specified fixed percentage fee for dispute handling.
-The smart contract specifies that fare and safty deposit can only be distributed to either the Rider or Car address, to prevent bad behavior on the Ride Manager's part.
+The smart contract specifies that fare and safety deposit can only be distributed to either the Rider or Car address, to prevent bad behavior on the Ride Manager's part.
 5. The smart contract dispenses fare between the parties as designated by the Ride Manager and closes the ride transaction via the Blockchain.
 The ride is complete.

 ### Interface Specifications